An independent second opinion before you sign.

 Who this is for

-• Private investors offered an alternative or non-traded deal who want an independent read before committing
+• Private investors offered a non-traded deal who want an independent read before committing

-• People relying only on the seller's deck who want a second, unbiased angle
+• People relying on the seller's deck who want a second, unbiased view

 • Anyone who wants the right questions before the meeting, not after the wire